hpesoj/gsl-pointers/README.md

 We make `parent` a pointer because it is natural to use `nullptr` to represent the lack of a parent.
 However, we already have a bug in our code: we forgot to initialize `parent` to `nullptr`!
 In addition, the meaning of `node*` is not 100% clear.
 We want it to mean "_non-owning_, _optional_ reference to a _single_ `node` object".
 However, pointers have other potential uses:

 * Pointers are sometimes used in place of references, where they are assumed to _not_ be null; a violation of this condition is a programming error and may result in undefined behaviour.
+* Pointers are used to represent arrays of objects; indeed, pointers define the subscript operator (e.g. 'p[i]') for indexing into arrays; however, using an index greater than zero with a pointer that references a single object is undefined behaviour.
-* Pointers are used to represent arrays of objects; indeed, pointers define arithmetic operations (e.g. `++` and `--`) operations for navigating arrays, but modifying and then dereferencing a pointer which references a single object is undefined behaviour.
+* Pointers are used to represent random-access iterators; indeed, pointers define arithmetic operators (e.g. 'p++') for moving iterators; however, changing the value of and then dereferencing a pointer that references a single object is undefined behaviour.
-* Occasionally, ownership of a dynamically created object (using keyword `new` or otherwise) may be transferred when calling a function that receives or returns a pointer; that is, the creator of the object is no longer responsible for destroying it (using keyword `delete` or otherwise).
-Neglecting to destroy an object you owner will result in a resource leak.
-Attempting to destroying an object you don't own can result in underfined behaviour.
+* Occasionally, ownership of a dynamically created object or array (using keyword `new` or otherwise) may be transferred when calling a function that receives or returns a pointer; that is, the creator of the object is no longer responsible for destroying it (using `delete`, `delete[]` or otherwise); neglecting to destroy an object or array you own will result in a resource leak; attempting to destroying an object or array you don't own can result in undefined behaviour.

-With all this potential undefined behaviour, it is important that a client of our API knows exactly what `node*` _means_.
+With all this potential undefined behaviour, it is important that the reader of our code or API knows exactly what `node*` _means_.
 We could provide additional documentation to tell the user what we mean when we say `node*`, but if we replace `node*` with `optional_view<node>`, we can convey that information automatically.
 An `optional_view<T>` _is_ a __non-owning__, __optional__ reference to a __single__ object of type `T`.
 In addition, we get compile-time assurances that we didn't with `T*`:

 * `optional_view<T>` is always default initialized (to its empty state)
+* `optional_view<T>` does not define the subscript operator
 * `optional_view<T>` does not define arithmetic operations
 * `optional_view<T>` does not implicitly convert to `void*` (you cannot `delete` it)